masonthemaker/cupple/docs/test-automode-upload-guide.md

 Sets a new `quantity` for the specified product.

 - If `quantity <= 0`, the call is delegated to `removeFromCart`.
-- Otherwise the matching item’s `quantity` and `updatedAt` are updated.
+- Otherwise the matching item (regardless of its current `status`) receives the new `quantity` and a refreshed `updatedAt`.
+- The cart’s `updatedAt` is refreshed as well.

 ---